theRealProHacker/theRealProHacker/README.md

   However, one needs to be prepared to change the default styles, else the page will have this very recognizable, almost boring, Bootstrap look
 - I want to try out HTMX soon
 - I have also developed using **React, three.js/r3f/drei, Next.js, Astro and PHP/Wordpress**
+- Now however, I mostly use SvelteKit with Supabase, tailwind, shadcn and lucide-icons
 - I took an amazing class on **data visualization** by [Professor Claudia Müller-Birn](https://github.com/clmb)

   ![image](https://github.com/user-attachments/assets/8f3d157e-f75c-43bd-838c-1f4b69c21660)